Roy-lab/Arboretum2.0/README.txt

 ==============================================================================================================================

-A note about GSL installation adn compilation of Arboretum:
+A note about GSL installation and compilation of Arboretum:

 the GSL library is a dependency of Arboretum.
 In some UNIX systems it will be readilly available for compilation in the lib and include directory of this repository for a working version of this code.
 However in general, that may not automatically work on all platfoms and you can install the GSL library in a given system (tested in OS X) with the following steps: